mari-code-l/MS1-project/README.md

 it has a long content, I made its own element and added the same design which it worked.
 * Media queries was hard for me to understand even if I watch tutorials.
 At the end I tried fixing it myself by trial and error which it made me more understand.
 * Wrong divs which disaligned my content.
 I fixed it by using CSS and HTML validator.
+* Im not so familiar on Dev tools yet but stii learning on the process.

 ## WORKSPACE & REPOSITORIES STORAGE
 * https://github.com/